 Like any good shopping experience, the ability to compare prices is t

 There are many others, you can choose the ones you are familiar it.
 From above, Matrix ITASoftware is the only one you can’t book directly from them.
 Using them, you get a general idea about prices, and more importantly, to know which company flies where.
-We try to book directly with the specific airline unless the price different is too much.
+We try to book directly with the specific airline unless the price difference is too much.
 Keep in mind that some deals are only available via airline website, so it’s good to pay a visit and check it out.

 Play with the Dates

 The more demand, the more expensive is the flight.
 Experiment with changing the day of flight and browse an entire month is possible to get the best results.
 Generally, weekend flights are more expensive than weekdays.
 Tuesdays and “red-eye” flights are statistically the cheapest.
 If you can avoid flying in holidays, as the prices tend to increase with demand.
-Also, statistically, best time to book tickets are around 56 days before departure date
+Also, statistically, best time to book tickets is around 56 days before departure date

 Low-cost companies.
 They are everywhere.
 Use them!
 Flights are cheaper and normally they don’t appear on aggregators.
 Some low-costs operates from a remote location, which is great to know and visit different places or plan a stopover.
 Information is the key here, stay updated with what those companies offer in the locations relevant to you.